-An estimate of average annual benefits was considered against the average annual costs for the No Action Plan and three structural alternatives including 1) Demolish and rebuild seawall; 2) Steel sheet pile and; 3) Concrete cap.
-The alternative that maximized average annual net benefits (concrete cap) was then optimized by modeling measure performance at various heights across all three USACE SLC scenarios.
-This initial screening and optimization used the then-current October 2017 (FY2018) Price Level and 2.75% Federal Discount Rate.
-Final economic results were updated to the October 2021 (FY2022) Price Level and 2.25% Federal Discount Rate.
+An estimate of average annual benefits were considered against the average annual costs for the No Action and three structural alternatives including a) Demolish and rebuild seawall; b) Steel sheet pile and; c) Concrete cap.
+This initial screening used an FY2018 Price Level and 2.75% Federal Discount Rate.